MIRECC / CoE

 - Clinical Interests: Dr. Gutierrez is a cognitive-behavioral therapist with extensive experience providing care for veterans at high risk of suicide.
 He is particularly interested in how veterans’ combat experiences contribute to their risk of suicidality, often through symptoms of PTSD and sleep disturbance.
 Additionally, Dr. Gutierrez’s clinical work is strongly influenced by Dr. Jobes’ Collaborative Assessment and Management of Suicide (CAMS) approach.
 He is also heavily involved with public health approaches to suicide prevention through work with the Colorado Department of Public Health and Environment’s Office of Suicide Prevention.

 - Available Projects for Fellows: Dr. Gutierrez is part of a multi-center team developing a group version of the Collaborative Assessment and Management of Suicide (CAMS-G).
-Fellows could make use of data from a local feasibility study and be involved with a pilot study under development.
+Fellows could make use of data from a local feasibility study and be involved with a recently launched pilot study.
 There are opportunities to utilize data from Dr. Gutierrez’s Blister Packaging Medications to Increase Adherence and Clinical Response study.
 Fellows would also be welcome to propose additional projects utilizing data from the study.
 Similarly, there are opportunities to utilize data from Dr. Gutierrez’s Burden and Belonging study.
 This study collected a wide range of self-report data from a large sample of veterans on suicide-specific constructs such as Joiner’s Interpersonal Psychological Theory of Suicide, reasons for living, and suicidal ideation.
 Again, fellows would also be welcome to propose additional projects utilizing study data.
-Finally, the Gold Standard Suicide Assessment Study (referenced above) will be complete at the end of September and there are multiple opportunities for fellows to assist with additional analyses of those data and to propose additional projects utilizing study data.
+Finally, data are available from the Gold Standard Suicide Assessment Study which Drs.
+Gutierrez and Joiner completed in 2017.
+There are multiple opportunities for fellows to assist with additional analyses of those data and to propose additional projects utilizing study data.

 RMIRECC Short Takes Podcast - Response to "Is it time to abandon suicide risk assessment"